firebase/firebase-ios-sdk/SwiftDashboard.md

 Property Wrappers and likely the SwiftUI lifecycle bits, but an audit and improvements could likely be made.
 The existing FIAM and Analytics View modifier
 APIs would fit into this category.
 * **Property Wrappers**: Property wrappers are used to improve the API.
 * **Swift Doc Scrub**: Review and update to change Objective C types and call examples to Swift.
+In addition to updating the documentation content, we should also investigate using DocC to format the docs.

 ## Columns (Firebase Products)
 * AB - AB Testing